tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SA DPC Tour 3** - 2nd 🥈
 * **PGL Arlington Major** - 5-6th

 Here's the thing.
-Longevity has a weird bell curve of success in Dota.
+Longevity should beget success, right?

 **What would success look like?** ~~This roster's top 8 finish at TI9 was the highest placement a South American team has ever gotten in the history of TI.
 Given the consistent upwards trajectory of the region overperforming at TI, it's not outside the realm of possibility that they could break top 6 this year.~~